 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Choosing a car insurer is difficult: rates vary based on your driving record, location, and age, and every company's discounts vary.
-Progressive and Safe Auto are two of the most popular insurers, offering competitively priced insurance policies across many states.
+Choosing an auto insurance company can be difficult: companies' rates differ based on your driving record, location, and age, and companies offer an array of perks.
+Progressive and Safe Auto are two of the most popular auto insurance companies, providing high-quality policies in most states.

-In an effort to simplify the comparison process, we've pulled typical policy rates from Safe Auto and Progressive.
-These rates cover myriad rating factors, including credit score, driving history, and age.
-Examine these figures and find the right policy for you.
+To help simplify the process of comparing insurance companies, we've gathered typical insurance rates from Safe Auto and Progressive.
+These cover a variety of rating factors, including credit score, driving record, and demographics.
+Check out the below rates and find the right policy for you.

-If you have extremely bad credit, Progressive could be the way to go.
-On average, Progressive offers better rates than Safe Auto for drivers with credit scores of lower than 580.
-Those with outstanding credit — a score of 800 or higher — should lean toward Progressive, which typically beats Safe Auto by $601 annually.
-Check out average insurance rates by credit score for Safe Auto and Progressive below.
+If you have extremely bad credit, Progressive could be preferable to Progressive.
+Typically, Progressive offers more affordable rates than Safe Auto for drivers with credit scores of lower than 580.
+Those with outstanding credit — a score of 800 or better — should opt for Progressive, which typically beats Safe Auto by $601 per year.
+Check out average insurance costs by credit tier for Safe Auto and Progressive:

 |Credit level||Progressive avg. annual premium||Safe Auto avg. annual premium|

 If you're saddled with an at-fault collision, ticket, reckless driving citation, or DWI in your rear view mirror, Progressive could be a better choice than Safe Auto.
 Every car insurance company prices its policies differently, so it's worth comparing quotes to understand which insurer suits you.

 |Violation||Progressive avg. annual premium||Safe Auto avg. annual premium|